UNiXMIT/UNiXextend/docs/AcuToWeb-WINDOWS.md

 Choose the AcuToWeb control panel from the “All Programs” menu.
 On Windows 10 you will need to right click the 'extend' Start Menu item and select 'Run as administrator'.

 On the Access tab we want to add a new user to the Access file (AcuAccess by default).
-Click 'New' to open up a new window that will alow you to enter the user access details.
+Click 'New' to open up a new window that will allow you to enter the user access details.

 ![1](images/atw-w-1.png)